johnpatramanis/Protein_ILS_Hominids_and_Hominins/README.md

 What is in the repository:
 This repository contains scripts to reproduce some of the analysis and results of the manuscript ["Assessing the potential of ancient protein sequences in the study of hominid evolution"](https://www.biorxiv.org/content/10.1101/2025.04.08.647730v2.abstract).
-Specifically two main analyses, can be reprodecuded following the commands described in the Supplementary materials.
+Specifically two main analyses, can be reproduced following the step-by-step commands described in the Supplementary materials.

 <br>